AI Training

 We’re extremely focused on working with people who embody these skills so you’ll definitely encounter a language test if you apply to contribute to Mindrift.
 We’re not necessarily looking for native speakers but clarity is key when working with AI models.

 As an AI Trainer, one of your key goals is to encourage natural-sounding, accurate responses from the AI models.
 It should sound like a conversation with a friend—not a robot.
-That’s why a strong knowledge of the required language is critical.
+That’s why a strong knowledge of the required language is critical for your potential clients.

 7. Understand that project availability can be unpredictable